 Andrew hails from South Africa and has over 20 years of birding experience.
 His passion for the bush and conservation led to him completing a Conservation Diploma and having an involvement in the management of nature reserves.
 Birding was always his main interest, and he was involved in various bird monitoring programmes in South Africa, as well as guiding and leading bird tours.
 This enthusiasm for birds has continued here in the UK.

 Liam is developing his skills as an all round ecologist.
 He can deliver high quality bat and mammal surveys and is undergoing training to improve his expertise in bird surveying.

 Bat Work Co-ordinator

 Caroline spent 12 years as a Secondary School art teacher but has always had a passion for wildlife and conservation.
 Caroline has been undertaking bat surveys for 10 years.
-As well as conducting bat surveys, Caroline coordinates and organises the fieldwork.
-Caroline is also very capable analyst of the data collected and has interpreted data for several large scale renewable projects as well as housing schemes and bridge restorations.
+As well as coordinating and organising fieldwork, Caroline is a very capable data analyst, and has interpreted data for several large scale renewable projects as well as housing schemes and bridge restorations.

-Carroll Ecology have developed a network of experienced sub contractors with over 25 people available meaning that you get all the man power but without the administrative hassle.
-One point of contact, your survey programmes coordinated and 1 invoice.
-Carroll Ecology take the hassle out of delivering projects whether they be 1 day or 2 years.
-The team delivers high quality data and conduct the surveys on time and on budget.
+Carroll Ecology have developed a network of experienced sub contractors with over 25 people at their disposal.
+This means you get all the man power you need but without the administrative burden that goes with it.
+One point of contact, your survey programmes coordinated, and only 1 invoice to process.
+Carroll Ecology takes the hassle out of delivering projects whether they be 1 day or 2 years.
+The team delivers high quality data and will conduct the surveys on time and on budget.